Health Insurance Software Development: Processes, Costs, and Tips

 - Global health insurance is the fastest-growing InsurTech segment.

 - 26% of global insurance premiums are for health insurance.

 These impressive growth statistics have caught the attention of venture capitalists, and they’re investing heavily in the sector, particularly in health insurance products.

 Here are some facts supporting that.

-Overview of Venture Capital Investment in the Health Insurance Niche
+Venture Capital Investment in Health Insurance

 Below are some statistics that suggest that VCs are investing a lot in health insurance:

 - Alan, a French startup raised $220 million for its health insurance super-app;